-- Check to see if the fresh water/tank fill valve is completely closed. - Check the output (pressure) side plumbing for leaks and inspect for a leaky toilet or valves. - ◆ Look for a loose drive assembly or pump head screws.
+- Check to see if the fresh water/tank fill valve is completely closed. - Check the plumbing for leaks and inspect for a leaky toilet or valves. - Look for a loose drive assembly or pump head screws.

 Water pump is noisy or rough in operation: